 In addition to being a great source of protein, this food contributes a decent amount of several vitamins and minerals, such as:

-- Thiamin.
-Pork chops are a good source of thiamin, which is needed to metabolize proteins, carbohydrates, and fats.
+- Thiamin: Needed to metabolize proteins, carbohydrates, and fats.

-However, they have very little sodium, potassium, zinc, selenium, or vitamin C.
+However, pork chops have very little sodium, potassium, zinc, selenium, or vitamin C.

 Pork Chop Alternatives